Our Sector Champions are here to support your business with the impact of the COVID-19 outbreak.

 VAT: Reduced rate for hospitality, holiday accommodation and attractions

 Guidance is now available follow the Government’s announcement that VAT registered businesses may apply a temporary 5% reduced rate of VAT to certain supplies relating to hospitality, hotel and holiday accommodation and admission to certain attractions.
-The temporary reduced rate of may be applied between 15th July 2020 and 12 January 2021.

 Eligible attractions include shows, theatres, circuses, fairs, amusement parks, concerts, museums, zoos, cinemas, exhibitions and other cultural events and facilities, but do not include admission to sporting events.
 Find out more about which attractions are eligible for the reduced rate of VAT here.